Schwebel's Bakery: 1950s and 60s

 In 1951, Dora and her children moved into a new facility on Youngstown's Midlothian Boulevard, outfitted with equipment and baking processes that would significantly help the business.

 The 1960s marked the beginning of the third generation's active participation in the company.
 Their entry would add vitality, new ideas, and a quest for rapid growth and expansion outside of Youngstown.
 In 1967, the popularity of Schwebel's Golden Rich Bread led to a successful national licensing program throughout the country.

 Expansion

 By the end of the 1970s, the company had noticeably expanded its distribution network.
-In rapid fashion, Schwebel's had now become a key player in the Canton, Ohio, Pittsburgh, Pennsylvania and Cleveland, Ohio markets.
+In rapid fashion, Schwebel's had now become a key player in the Cleveland, Canton, Ohio and Pittsburgh markets.
 In addition, the company had undertaken a significant bakery expansion program that fully automated the bread and buns lines, doubling capacity.

 Record growth characterized the 1980s and 1990s.
 As a result of several key acquisitions, Schwebel's had become a regional force in the baking industry.
-To complement this expansion the company added distribution facilities in Columbus, Ohio and Buffalo, New York.
-This period also heralded special baking agreements with Stouffer's, Pillsbury Company, and Disney's Epcot theme park.
+To complement this expansion the company added distribution facilities in Columbus and Buffalo.
+This period also heralded special baking agreements with Stouffer Corporation, Pillsbury Company, and Disney's Epcot theme park.